 Another clever trick to slim the body particularly around the tummy area, is to push away from the camera the lower part of the body and bring the top half slightly forward as shown in the right image below.
 By doing this, you are again creating shape and taking away from the camera the bits you want to hide.

-If you do find yourself standing straight towards the camera however, it’s important to still create shape as shown with the images here of Taylor Swift and Jennifer Lawrence.
-Taylor has crossed her legs and put her hand on her hip to create that flattering triangle shape I mentioned earlier.
-The same can be said of Jennifer.
+If you do find yourself standing straight towards the camera however, it’s important to still create shape.
+Crossing your legs and putting your hand on your hip will help create that flattering triangle shape I mentioned earlier.

 RULE TWO – KEEP IT NATURAL